 I don’t always admit to myself that processed wafers stuffed with an ambiguous cream make me happy.
 And really, to be properly enjoyed, an Oreo must have a good slather of peanut butter.
 (The most sugary, unnatural kind.
-This is dessert you know).
+This is dessert).

 Confession number two: The other night I somehow ended up watching Oreo taste tests on YouTube.

 It’s summer, okay?
 I’m allowed to watch strangers on the Internet enjoy caramel apple and birthday cake flavored cookies.
 During this web excursion, I knew I wasn’t going to survive the week without recreating this cookie.
 So I did.

-Nabisco, are you really going to argue that ‘double stuffed’ are in fact, double stuffed?
+Do you think that Nabisco’s version of ‘double stuffed’ are in fact, double stuffed?
 When you make your own oreos you have the right to take on that myth.
-I’ve come to the conclusion that this is a mind game because those “double stuffed” cookies look single stuffed to me.
+I’ve come to the conclusion that the store bought ones are a mind game and you can put as much cream as your heart desires.

 As a side note, I used whole wheat flour (all I had) which contributed to the texture of the cookies.
 Gotta love the specks, right?